4 min read

 - Implemented several initiatives to conserve cash and optimize profitability, including limiting discretionary spending, temporarily furloughing employees or reducing work hours, reducing short-term executive pay, delaying salary increases, scaling back advertising spend, eliminating non-essential travel, delaying or reducing hiring activities, and deferring certain discretionary capital expenditures.

 TJX (Definitive Proxy – 4/23)

 Our ECC remains focused on its executive compensation responsibilities in light of the rapidly changing social and business conditions resulting from the COVID-19 pandemic.
-In the first quarter of fiscal 2021, the ECC approved temporary salary reductions for our executive officers and determined that it was appropriate to postpone certain other annual compensation decisions.
-The ECC may determine to make additional changes to our executive compensation program that take into account the effects of the COVID-19 pandemic.
+In the first quarter of fiscal 2021, the ECC approved temporary salary reductions for our executive officers and determined it was appropriate to postpone certain other annual compensation decisions.
+The ECC may choose to make additional changes to our executive compensation program that consider the effects of the COVID-19 pandemic.

 Coca-Cola (Analyst/Investor Transcript – 4/22)

 Answer – Jennifer D. Manning: We do have another question.
 This is from [Robert Foster].
 Has there been any consideration of a voluntary reduction in executive compensation in response to the present challenges of COVID-19?